 The rooms are modern and comfortable, there is free wifi throughout and there is a wide choice of food at the breakfast buffet.
 There are many common areas suitable for holding group meetings, quizzes etc. With a supermarket on the doorstep, this hotel provides all the facilities to ensure you a pleasant stay in St Petersburg.

 TCBC staff stayed at this hotel in August 2018.
 A brand new hotel in a picturesque area of St Petersburg, on the banks of a canal where 7 bridges meet and just opposite St Nicholas Cathedral, named after the patron saint of travel.

 There are only 2 floors of accommodation, but very long corridors.
 As you would expect the rooms are all new, modern and clean with every comfort.
 Free wifi throughout is standard.
 The breakfast has a good variety of choice and best of all, you and your students can pack up a "grab and go" bag for the morning/lunch in case you get a little peckish.

 Help with your visa application

-We have years of experience of dealing with Russian visa applications.
-We'll guide you through the process and make things as simple as possible.
+Our visa partners have years of experience dealing with Russian visa applications and will guide you through the process to make things as simple as possible.